 Copper does not react with water, but it slowly reacts with atmospheric oxygen forming a layer of brown-black copper oxide.
-In contrast to the oxidation of iron by wet air, this oxide layer stops the further, bulk corrosion.
+In contrast to the oxidation of iron by humid air, this oxide layer stops further bulk corrosion.
 A green layer of verdigris (copper carbonate) can often be seen on old copper constructions.
-Water cooling equipment (such as water block) usually tarnishes when exposed to sulfides, which react with it to form various copper sulfides.
+Water cooling equipment usually tarnishes when exposed to sulfides, which react with it to form various copper sulfides.

-Tarnished copper looks discouraging but has no measurable performance impact on performance as the oxidation layer is too thin to have any effect on thermal conductivity.
+Tarnished copper looks discouraging but has no measurable impact on performance - the oxidation layer is too thin to have any effect on thermal conductivity.